-- Ensure inclusion and diversity are part of everything we do from how we treat our customers, to how we work together every day - Work towards our long-term ambition of an equal gender split at each level in the business - Create an environment that nurtures individual differences and ensures the contributions of all our people are recognised and valued of our colleagues were male (2023: 55%).
+- Ensure inclusion and diversity are part of everything we do from how we treat our customers, to how we work together every day - Work towards our long-term ambition of an equal gender split at each level in the business - Create an environment that nurtures individual differences and ensures the contributions of all our people are recognised and valued of our colleagues were of our colle male (2023: 55%). female (20 of our colleagues were female (2023: 45%).